google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ### console.dir(object)

 Prints a JavaScript representation of the specified object.
-If the object being logged is an HTML element, then the properties of its DOM representation are displayed, as shown below:
+If the object being logged is an HTML element, then the properties of its DOM representation are printed, as shown below:

     console.dir(document.body);